Greengage-project/backend-logging/README.md

         body=request
     )
 ```
-Three environment variables must be defined to make the connection.
+Three environment variables must be specified to make the connection, these were specified during the configuration process.
 These are:

 - exchange_name = os.environ.get("EXCHANGE_NAME")
 - rabbitmq_host = os.environ.get("RABBITMQ_HOST")